cryfs/benchmark/README.md

 - switch off swap
 - don't overclock system
 - run on not otherwise encrypted partition (no dmcrypt or similar)
-- stop other processes (Dropbox, ...)
+- stop other processes (Dropbox, Docker, ...)
 - make sure no CPU-heavy system processes are currently taking a lot of CPU (e.g. tracker-miner)